atomfinger/toUUID/why_touuid.md

 assertThat(result).isEqualTo(student);
 ```

 The test above we see that a random UUID is generated and held as a variable.
-If we take a look at the same test written with .toUUID():
+If we take a look at the same test written with toUUID:

 ```java
 Student student = new Student(toUUID(1), "Harvard", "CS");